 Photonic quantum technologies require sources that emit photons at a fast rate and with a high degree of indistinguishability.
-Semiconductor quantum dots (QDs) emitting at 950 or 785 nm have been demonstrated to be very promising systems to meet these demands.1-5 Indeed, the implementation of resonators,6-8 combined with the ability to tune the QDs emission wavelengths via the Stark effect and to electrically control the surrounding electronic environment, make InAs QDs excellent building blocks for quantum communication protocols.
-In this regard, the possibility to achieve equal performance at telecom wavelengths would be especially appealing due to the pre-existing fiber infrastructure and low propagation losses.
-Emission in the telecom C-band is obtained by means of InAs QDs based heterostructures grown on InP substrates,11-13 whereas compositionally graded InGaAs layers are needed for the case of InAs QDs on GaAs substrates to reduce their lattice mismatch.14-16 While the InAs/InP system allows for direct implementation of cavities by using Bragg gratings or photonic crystals, $^{17-20}$ an optimized nonlinear grading profile was suggested for the second emitting in the telecom O- and C-bands grown by means of molecular beam epitaxy.
-The InAs QDs are embedded in mostly heterostructure.
-However, despite the thinner graded layer due to the nonlinear grading profile, the relaxed portion of the graded layer was included in the fabricated resonator, thus limiting the further implementation of electrical contacts or more elaborate postprocessing.
+Semiconductor quantum dots (QDs) emitting at 950 or 785 nm have been demonstrated to be very promising systems to meet these demands.^{1-5} Indeed, the implementation of resonators,^{6-8} combined with the ability to tune the QDs emission wavelengths via the Stark effect and to electrically control the surrounding electronic environment, make InAs QDs excellent building blocks for quantum communication protocols.
+In this regard, the possibility to achieve equal performance at telecom wavelengths would be especially appealing due to the pre-existing fiber infrastructure and low propagation losses.10 Emission in the telecom C-band is obtained by means of InAs QDs based heterostructures grown on InP substrates,11-13 whereas compositionally graded InGaAs layers are needed for the case of InAs QDs on GaAs substrates to reduce their lattice mismatch.14-16 While the InAs/InP system allows for direct implementation of cavities by using Bragg gratings or photonic crystals, $^{17-20}$ an optimized nonlinear grading profile was suggested for the second heterostructure.^{21,22} However, despite the thinner graded layer due to the nonlinear grading profile, the relaxed portion of the graded layer was included in the fabricated resonator, thus limiting the further implementation of electrical contacts or more elaborate postprocessing.
 GaAs substrates offer the possibility to grow lattice-matched high refractive index contrast distributed Bragg reflectors and are less brittle than InP substrates.
-Additionally, metamorphic laser heterostructures emitting in the telecom bands grown on GaAs substrates have proven to be compatible with the implementation in the matrices grown on top of the graded layers of gate-tunable devices and sacrificial layers.23-26 A similar approach has also been effective in realizing emission sources in the telecom Cband, however a tunable indium grading design resulting in
+Additionally, metamorphic laser heterostructures emitting in the telecom bands grown on GaAs substrates have proven to be compatible with the implementation in the matrices grown on top of the graded layers of gate-tunable devices and sacrificial layers.^{23-26} A similar approach has also been effective in realizing emission sources in the telecom Cband,27 however a tunable indium grading design resulting in